Mono-Game/MonoGame.Samples/FuelCell/Documentation/5-FuelCell-What-is-my-line.md

 ## Overview

 The goal of this topic is the implementation of a good algorithm for placing a set number of barriers and fuel cells randomly throughout the playing field.
 The valid placement area (on a 100 x 100 unit playing field) is 90 x 90.
 A barrier centered on this limit does not overhang the playing field.
 In addition to an outer limit, you need an inner limit.
 This prevents a situation where the fuel carrier (always placed at the origin of the playing field: 0,0,0) is trapped by barriers.
-This still wouldn't be a problem at this stage because the game implements no collision detection, but in the finished product it would make for a frustrating game experience.
-Finally, another limit is used when placing a barrier.
-This is the minimum distance a new barrier must be from existing barriers.
-This prevents a collision with an existing barrier.
+This still would not be a problem at this stage because the game implements no collision detection, but in the finished product it would make for a frustrating game experience.
+Finally, another limit is used when placing a barrier, which is the minimum distance a new barrier must be from existing barriers that prevents a collision with an existing barrier.

-After testing with different values, 12 fuel cells and 40 barriers produced a challenging field.
+After testing with different values, 12 fuel cells and 40 barriers produces a challenging enough field for most players (but feel free to add a HARD mode later).
 They are nicely cluttered with a good probability that many fuel cells are initially obscured by one or more barriers.
 You are encouraged to experiment with these numbers but be warned that a higher total makes the random placement of the barriers more difficult.
 The game could begin "thrashing," which means it is endlessly generating new random locations (to resolve a collision) only to find the new locations currently occupied.

 A good example of unforeseen development problems was the coordinate system of the playing field.
-Because the playing field origin is at 0, 0, 0, the X and Z axes have both positive and negative values.
-This "automatically" divides the playing field into four quadrants because the sign can be either positive or negative values for the X and Z coordinates (the Y coordinate is clamped to 0).
+Because the playing field origin is at `0, 0, 0`, the `X` (left) and `Z` (forward)axes have both positive and negative values.
+This "automatically" divides the playing field into four quadrants because the sign can be either positive or negative values for the X and Z coordinates (the `Y` coordinate is clamped to `0` as the player cannot fly, at least for now).
 Therefore, randomly generating two positive numbers between the minimum and maximum distances populates only one-quarter of the playing field.
 This is another bad gaming experience!

-The solution used by FuelCell is to randomly assign positive and negative values to the randomly generated X and Z coordinates.
-This decently scatters the barriers around the playing field.
-However, due to the random nature of coordinate generation and limits imposed by a minimum and maximum, you will notice that there is a bit of a "corridor" along the X and Z axes.
+The solution used by `FuelCell` is to randomly assign positive and negative values to the randomly generated `X` and `Z` coordinates, this decently scatters the barriers around the playing field, however, due to the random nature of coordinate generation and limits imposed by a minimum and maximum.
+If you observe closely, you will notice that there is a bit of a "corridor" along the X and Z axes.

 > [!TIP]
 > **Pick Two: High Quality, Fast, and Cheap.**
-> You might know (or at least heard) about the trilemma above.
+> You might know (or at least heard) about the [Trilemma](https://en.wikipedia.org/wiki/Trilemma) above.
 You are given three characteristics, but you can only choose two because of their interdependency.
 Any two of the characteristics negates the possibility of the third.
 For example, you can have something made cheaply and quickly, but it will be of poor quality.
 >
 > Trilemmas can also be applied to software algorithms.
 A cheap, fast algorithm wastes a lot of resources compared to the result.
 On the other hand, a high-quality algorithm that is fast is not cheap in terms of resources (in this case, development hours).
 >